wolfebersahd/EasyElevator-Re-Recoded/README.md

 * `blocks.border` - String - Material to be used for the upper and lower elevator border
 * `blocks.floor` - String - Material to be used for rings designating floors
 * `blocks.outputFloor` - String - Material to be optionally used for floor rings, which will change to a redstone torch upon arrival (see tutorial)
+* `debug` - Boolean - whether to print debug log in console

 # Permissions